av3nger/cf-images/README.md

 Fixed:
 * Full offload issue with GreenShift - Animation and Page Builder Blocks plugin
 * RankMath overriding images when they are fully offloaded
+* Fix "The web server cannot generate responsive image sizes for this image.
+Convert it to JPEG or PNG before uploading" error

 = 1.9.4 - 14.12.2024 =